Home Iceland Regions Reykjanes Thrihnukagigur – The Only Volcano in the World You Can Descend into by Elevator! – Iceland

 • Eyjafjallajökul

-• Last Activity: 2010 (explosive eruption, causing disruptions to air traffic in Europe).
+• Last Activity: 2010 (explosive eruption that disrupted air traffic in Europe).

-• Details: Famous for phreatomagmatic eruptions (caused by the interaction of water and magma).
+• Details: Known for phreatomagmatic eruptions caused by the interaction of water and magma.

 • Katla